The New Home

 Evina staggered out of his bed and over to the table.
-"Let's see what's on the news."
-He suggested.
-The screen flickered on to reveal a policeman-looking cog.
+"Let's see what's on the news," he suggested.
+The TV screen flickered on to reveal a policeman looking cog.
 The bottom of the screen read:

 Chief of Police, Cogtropolis

-"Yes sir, uh... no sir, yes sir!"
-He said nervously and the mysterious figure moved away.
-"Alright everyone," He announced uneasily, "the search has been called off."
+The Chief appeared nervous.
+"Yes, sir, uh... no, sir, yes, sir!" he said, and the mysterious figure walked away.
+"Alright, everyone," he announced uneasily, "the search has been called off."
 The cogs changed their tone from excited to angry when this was said.
-"You can all go home now and just... forget about those toons" the cog finished.
-There was loud shouting from the crowds as the chief ran away.
+"You can all go home now and forget about those toons!"
+There was loud shouting from the crowds as the chief walked away.

 Zany turned off the TV.
 "What was that all about?"

-Harry pondered what he saw and heard "That cog in the shadows...
+Harry pondered what he had seen and heard.
+"That cog in the shadows...
 I barely saw its face for a second.
 I don't know what it is."